Ruby Princess accidents and incidents

 |02 October 2013||Structural and Technical Issues|

-(mooring) On October 1, 2013, the vessel was docked in call port Kusadasi (port to Esebius, Turkey), when it broke all mooring lines due to strong winds and drifted out of berth.
-A tugboat at the stern kept the ship from drifting away from dock.
+(mooring) On October 1, 2013, the vessel was docked in call port Kusadasi (port to Eusebius, Turkey), when it broke all mooring lines due to strong winds and drifted out of the berth.
+A tugboat at the stern kept the ship from drifting away from the dock.
 No injuries or damages were reported.

 |March 2013||Cruise Illness / Norovirus Outbreaks|

 March 2013, CDC reported on the voyage March 3 to 10, a major Norovirus outbreak (gastrointestinal illness) infected 266 passengers (out of 3129, or 8,5%) and 10 crew (out of 1189, or 0,8%).
-All sick suffered from Noro virus symptoms (vomiting, diarrhea) and were quarantined to their cabins for 48 hours.
+All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on 7-day Eastern Caribbean cruise leaving from homeport Port Everglades (Fort Lauderdale) Florida.

 |October 2012||Cruise Illness / Norovirus Outbreaks|